joemoose/psiops/docs/equipment.md

 ### Inventory Slots

 All mission-specific equipment, regardless of size, occupies at least **1** inventory slot unless it requires two hands to use or is bulky, in which case it occupies **2** slots.
 Massive equipment that is otherwise operator-portable may require additional slots.
-The GM can let you know.

 ### Examples